Daniel LaPlante: Murders and judicial process

 On December 1, 1987, LaPlante entered the Townsend home of Priscilla Gustafson, a nursery school teacher.
 Gustafson, who was pregnant, was found face-down on her bed, her pillows covered in her blood.
-LaPlante had raped her and shot her multiple times at point-blank range.
+LaPlante had raped her and shot her twice at point-blank range.
 LaPlante drowned both of her children (7-year-old Abigail and 5-year-old William) in separate bathrooms.

+LaPlante was questioned by police about two days after the murders but at the time there was not enough evidence to arrest him.
+Later the same day police went to LaPlante's home to interview him further and seeing the police approach LaPlante leapt off the porch and fled.
+A manhunt was launched involving police, police dogs and helicopters.
+Meanwhile, LaPlante had made his way on foot to a home in the neighbourhood where he stole a van and briefly took the woman who owned the van hostage.
+He then drove towards Ayer where he was spotted and pulled over by a policeman.
+LaPlante left the vehicle and escaped into a lumberyard where he threatened the owner with a gun and then hid in a dumpster.
+LaPlante was then apprehended by two policemen who kept him under guard until reinforcement arrived at the scene- where LaPlante could be arrested and taken into custody.

 A year later, LaPlante was sentenced to three life sentences for the murders of the Gustafsons.
 On March 22, 2017, a re-sentencing hearing for LaPlante was held at Middlesex Superior Court in Woburn, Massachusetts.
 LaPlante asked for a reduction in his sentence.
 At the hearing, it was mentioned that during his first appeal, previous court rulings were cited saying that juveniles convicted of murder should be given a meaningful opportunity to re-engage with society.
 There was also a new law allowing “juveniles convicted of murder with extreme cruelty and atrocity to ask for parole after they’ve been behind bars for a minimum of 30 years.”
-The judge, however, affirmed LaPlante's' sentence of three consecutive terms of life imprisonment, with the possibility of parole after forty-five years, after a forensic psychiatrist evaluated LaPlante and found that he was not remorseful for his crimes.
+The judge, however, affirmed LaPlante's sentence of three consecutive terms of life imprisonment, with the possibility of parole after 45 years, after a forensic psychiatrist evaluated LaPlante and found that he was not remorseful for his crimes.
+LaPlante is currently held at MCI - Norfolk.
+Between 1990 and 2000, LaPlante was held in the custody of the Federal Bureau of Prisons, including at ADX Florence.